irfanandriansyah1997/thesis/src/common/organisms/card-r123-basic/storybook/markdown/card-r123-basic.documentation.md

 # Basic R123 Card Component

 ## How to use
-Explanation on how to import and render text component, including list of props.
+Explanation on how to import and render basic R123 card component, including list of props.

 ### Import Component